Fountain Valley, California: Media

+Infrastructure

 In addition to the San Diego Freeway, which bisects the city, Fountain Valley is served by several bus lines operated by the Orange County Transportation Authority.
 Bus routes 33, 35, 37, 43, 70, 72, 76 and 543 cover the city's major streets.

 Most of the major roads are equipped with bicycle lanes, especially around Mile Square Park, which offers wide bike paths along the major streets that mark its boundary.
 Dedicated bike paths along the Santa Ana River run from the city of Corona to the Pacific Ocean.

 Historically, Fountain Valley had Red Car service along the Santa Ana/Huntington Beach Pacific Electric Spur Line.
 This line ran along Bushard Street.
 Passenger service started in 1909, ended in 1922, and the lines were torn out in 1930.